lavaeater/turbo-rocket-ultra/README.md

 - [ ] Zombies with guns <- this would be genuinely cool, actually
 - [ ] Bat swing
 - [ ] Nicer Setup UI, using Scene2d perhaps
+- [ ] Fix mouse position by polling position instead of event-driven system

 ## Not replacing Box2D with JBump